57th Annual Awards Contest

-As we honor CTA’s 15 decades of advocacy for our schools, students and teachers, we are honored to invite media to take part in a contest dedicated to the legacy of John Swett and his vision for a vibrant public school system.
-Newspaper, radio and television editors, reporters, producers, directors and bloggers were all encouraged to enter.
+This competition honors CTA’s 15 decades of advocacy for our schools, students and teachers.
+We are honored to invite media to take part in a contest dedicated to the legacy of John Swett and his vision for a vibrant public school system.
+Newspaper, radio and television editors, reporters, producers, directors and bloggers are all encouraged to enter.